 Figure 23.1: Comparison of reference model projections with other COVID modeling groups.
-For this comparison, we are including projections of daily COVID-19 deaths from other modeling groups when available, last model update in brackets: Delphi from the Massachusetts Institute of Technology (Delphi) [February 17, 2022], Imperial College London (Imperial) [January 2, 2022], the SI-KJalpha model from the University of Southern California (SIKJalpha) [February 17, 2022], and the CDC Ensemble Model (CDC) [February 14, 2022].
+For this comparison, we are including projections of daily COVID-19 deaths from other modeling groups when available, last model update in brackets: Delphi from the Massachusetts Institute of Technology (Delphi) [February 17, 2022], Imperial College London (Imperial) [January 2, 2022], the SI-KJalpha model from the University of Southern California (SIKJalpha) [February 17, 2022].
 Daily deaths from other modeling groups are smoothed to remove inconsistencies with rounding.
 Regional values are aggregates from available locations in that region.